Ladder Wrasse

 Aquarium, Snorkeling & Diving

 The Ladder Wrasse is a popular species among aquarium hobbyists due to its vibrant colours and active behaviour.
 It is often kept in home aquariums and is readily available in the aquarium trade.
 It is also a often sought-after fish for divers and snorkelers because of its amazing colouring.
+They are often caught as bycatch by anglers targeting other reef species.

 Scientific Classification